Guided Architecture Walking Tour

 Amid the hustle and bustle of the Old Town social and physical backbone, The Royal Mile, your guide will narrate the story of the city’s landmark and oldest building on the street – St Giles Cathedral.
 Around the corner you will discover the city’s latest post modern museum inspired by Corbusian geometries and Iron Age Pictish structures.

-You will then enjoy a sequence of atmospheric alleys, courtyards, terraces and gardens, all accompanied by your guide’s enthusiastic commentary, followed by a brief introduction of the New Town with a beautiful view towards the Firth of Forth delta.
+You will then enjoy a sequence of atmospheric alleys, courtyards, terraces and gardens, all accompanied by your guide’s enthusiastic commentary.

 You will then march down the Royal Mile into Canongate, a previously separate burgh built up with nobles’ mansions.
 Towards the end of the tour you will be able to see how historical architecture influenced sensitive modern development in the Old Town.
 At last, you will savour the story of the Post Modern Arts&Crafts building – the Scottish Parliament.